The Long-Term Effects of Bullying

 Anger Issues

-What are the Social and Emotional Impacts of Bullying?
+What Are the Social and Emotional Impacts of Bullying?

 Forming relationships with peers involves being emotionally available and vulnerable, but victims often struggle to open up after suffering in silence for so long.
 Being bullied by their peers causes them to expect the worst in everyone, distrust genuine acts of kindness, and even pull away from their existing friendship groups.

 Cyberbullying is a particularly insidious modern form of bullying precisely because it proves to victims that they aren’t safe anywhere, even online and on social media platforms.
-Those with peer victimization experiences come to expect mockery, aggression, and disdain from other people, so they socially withdraw to protect themselves.
-[4]
+Those with peer victimization experiences come to expect mockery, aggression, and disdain from other people, so they socially withdraw to protect themselves [4].

-Despite being the aggressors, bullies also experience negative long-term effects of bullying.
+Despite being the aggressors, bullies also experience adverse long-term effects of bullying.
 They’re more likely to exhibit signs of antisocial behavior, such as damaging property, getting into violent altercations, and being arrested.
 Research has also found that they frequently act impulsively and display symptoms of psychopathy, whereas victims of bullying don’t.

 Coping Strategies for Bullying Victims